Nitishkr22/TIAND/README.md

 # TIAND

 The dataset consists of three sensor data: RADAR, LiDAR, and camera.
-The radar data is provided in .csv format, lidar in .pcd format and camera data in .jpg format.
+The radar data is provided in .csv format, lidar in .pcd format, and camera data in .jpg format.
 The data provided by the sensors is further segregated as shown below:

                                             TIAND_DATASET_ROOT
                                             ├── calib